PHRASAL VERBS

 Cut back on

-Summer is coming up, so we’re all cutting back on food ‘n’ drinks to be in good shape.
+Summer is coming up, so we’re all cutting back on food ‘n’ drinks to be

 You drink too much, Ali… you should cut back on wine.